is one of the earlier sports anime and Spiritual Successor

 , specialized in volley ball, who comes to Tokyo to live with her father and her adoptive brother, Sunny.
 She gets trained by the abusive and tough as nails coach of the feminine team called 7 fighters

 , Daimon.
 Despite her rocky debut, she soon becomes one of the top players of her team and gets the attention of the media and many high-ranking national coaches.
 Her biggest wish is to become part of the National Team and compete in the Olympic Games of Seoul.

 Along the way, You meets Nami Hayase, a co-player with whom she forms a lasting friendship.
-She also meets Eri Takigawa, her arch-rival with whom she has a Friendly Enemy
+She also meets Eri Takigawa, her arch-rival with whom she has a Worthy Opponent

 thing going on.